Electric Folding Bikes Buyer’s Guide

 When riding an electric folding bike, you can choose from a selection of modes.
 These modes will provide varying levels of rider assistance, from a gentle push to a surge.
 Some even have a walk mode too, helpful when you’re off the bike and wheeling the bike along.

 The motor is managed through an interface fitted to the handlebars.
-All bikes will have the basic functions to turn the motor on and off, but more advanced models come fitted with displays that provide information, such as speed, distance covered and battery power remaining.
+All bikes will have the basic functions to turn the battery on and off, but more advanced models come fitted with displays that provide information, such as speed, distance covered and battery power remaining.

 To help deal with varying terrain or low battery situations, electric folding bikes have a control unit that will make decisions about how power is delivered.
 It decides whether to increase or decrease the power that’s delivered by the motor.